Kanati Allen

 James Kanati Allen (January 25, 1947 – December 31, 2011) was an American gymnast.
-He competed for the seventh-place U.S. team at the 1968 Summer Olympics.
+He was a member of the United States men's national artistic gymnastics team and competed for the seventh-place U.S. team at the 1968 Summer Olympics.
 Allen, who was of black and Native American descent, was the first African-American gymnast to compete at the Olympic Games.

+Allen attended Los Angeles High School before attending University of California, Los Angeles where he competed as a member of the UCLA Bruins men's gymnastics team from 1964 to 1968.

+His last major competition was the 1972 United States Olympic trials where he was not selected for the 1972 Summer Olympics.